brandsimon/verity-squash-root/Readme.md

  - Encrypt your root partition!
 If your encryption was handled by the initramfs (dracut/mkinitcpio) before installation, it will work with the squashfs root image as well.
+ - You can only configure the network in the persistent system.
+This way you can download updates, reboot into the tmpfs system and install them offline.

 ## Usage